Too hot to sleep? Here's how to stay cool in bed | Ideal Home

 - If you’ve got an attic, try opening the hatch.
 Hot air rises and this will give it somewhere to go.

+- Lights and appliances can generate a lot of heat, so turn them off unless you need them.

-Cool your bed
+2. How to cool your bed

-- Get rid of the duvet and blankets – just use a cotton sheet or a duvet with a low tog rating.
+- Get rid of thick duvets and blankets – ideally use a cotton sheet, but if you have to have a duvet, go for the lowest tog rating you can find.

-- Opt for natural materials.
-Manmade polycotton, acrylic and viscose are essentially made of plastic so they can’t absorb moisture or conduct heat away from your body.
-100% cotton sheets are a gift for hot nights.
+- Opt for natural materials in your bed and bedding.
+Man-made polycotton, acrylic and viscose are essentially made of plastic, so they can’t absorb moisture or conduct heat away from your body.
+One hundred per cent cotton sheets are a gift for hot nights.
+And check out Hypnos for a fab range of natural bedding buys, too.

-- Put a hot water bottle filled with ice cold water in bed.
+- Fill a hot water bottle and put it in the freezer before you go to sleep.

 - Cool a pillowcase in the fridge before bedtime or try one of the new cooling pillows that are available to buy.
-Filled with a temperature reactive gel, the pillow absorbs excess heat, drawing it away from your body and cooling your skin.
+Filled with a temperature reactive gel, the pillows absorb excess heat, drawing it away from your body and cooling your skin.

+- Another great trick is putting your bed sheet in the fridge or freezer (use a zip-lock bag to keep it dry).
+Take it out just before you’re ready to sleep and it will be perfectly chilled.

 - Wear light cotton nightwear.
-This is actually better than wearing nothing at all as natural fabric will absorb any perspiration.
+This is actually better than wearing nothing at all, as natural fabrics will absorb any perspiration.

 - Cool socks in the fridge and wear them.
 Cooling your feet lowers the overall temperature of your skin and body.